tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   bytes, where hash_length is the length of the hash function associated with the chosen cipher suite.

-- Set the "encrypted_sni" field to a randomly-generated string of 16 + padded_length + tag_length bytes, where tag_length is the tag length
+- Set the "encrypted_client_hello" field to a randomly-generated string of [TODO] bytes.
-  of the chosen cipher suite's associated AEAD.

-If the server sends an "encrypted_server_name" extension, the client MUST check the extension syntactically and abort the connection with a "decode_error" alert if it is invalid.
-If the "response_type" field contains "esni_retry_requested", the client MUST ignore the extension and proceed with the handshake.
-If it contains "esni_accept" or any other value, the client MUST abort the connection with an "illegal_parameter" alert.
+If the server sends an "encrypted_client_hello" extension, the client MUST check the extension syntactically and abort the connection with a "decode_error" alert if it is invalid.

 Offering a GREASE extension is not considered offering an encrypted SNI for purposes of requirements in {{client-behavior}}.
 In particular, the client MAY offer to resume sessions established without ESNI.

-## Client-Facing Server Behavior {#server-behavior}
+# Client-Facing Server Behavior {#server-behavior}

 Upon receiving an "encrypted_client_hello" extension, the client-facing server MUST check that it is able to negotiate TLS 1.3 or greater.
 If not,